 PSY 697C Directed Comprehensive Exam (3)

 Our program is highly competitive, admitting only about 12 students per year.
-Over the past 2 years, successful applicants to our program had an average undergraduate GPA of 3.6, average GRE Verbal scores at the 69th percentile, and average GRE Quantitative score at the 38th percentile.
+Over the past 2 years, successful applicants to our program had an average undergraduate GPA of 3.6.
 For students completing a research thesis, successful applicants are typically able to clearly articulate their research interests and fit with their potential faculty mentor(s).
 Prior research experience is preferred but not required.